apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.3.0 to 2.3.1 and above

   - As of version 2.3.1 Arrow functionality, including `pandas_udf` and `toPandas()`/`createDataFrame()` with `spark.sql.execution.arrow.enabled` set to `True`, has been marked as experimental.
 These are still evolving and not currently recommended for use in production.
+  - In version 2.3.1 and earlier, it is possible for PySpark to create a Row object by providing more value than column number through the customized Row class.
+Since Spark 2.3.3, Spark will confirm value length is less or equal than column length in PySpark.
+See [SPARK-25072](https://issues.apache.org/jira/browse/SPARK-25072) for details.

 ## Upgrading From Spark SQL 2.2 to 2.3